-The Milestones are designed only for use in evaluation of residents and fellows in the context of their participation in ACGME-I-accredited residency or fellowship programs.
-The Milestones provide a framework for the assessment of the development of the fellow in key dimensions of the elements of physician competency in a specialty or subspecialty.
-They neither represent the entirety of the dimensions of the six domains of physician competency, nor are they designed to be relevant in any other context.
+The Milestones are designed only for use in evaluation of residents and fellows in the context of their participation in ACGME-I-accredited residency and fellowship programs.
+The Milestones provide a framework for the assessment of the development of the resident or fellow in key dimensions of the elements of physician competence in a specialty or subspecialty.
+They neither represent the entirety of the dimensions of the six domains of physician competence, nor are they designed to be relevant in any other context.